Cohasset Mulching Services

 Contact Cohasset's Department of Public Works for Municipal Mulch Programs & Yard Waste Management

-Residents of Cohasset can access seasonal mulch and compost through the town’s municipal programs, coordinated by the Department of Public Works.
-Spring and fall are the primary distribution periods, with bulk mulch pickup available at designated locations.
-A valid resident permit or sticker is required for participation.
-Finished compost and mulch blends are produced from municipal tree maintenance and storm debris processing, ensuring high-quality, pesticide-free materials.
-Yard waste disposal follows Massachusetts regulations: only biodegradable paper bags are accepted (no plastic per MassDEP), and brush must be bundled in 4-foot lengths, weighing less than 50 lbs, and tied with biodegradable twine.
-The Transfer Station operates on a set schedule, with permits and fees applicable for certain services.
-Municipal mulch is typically free or low-cost, while regional suppliers offer certified organic hardwood (30-50/cubic yard), shredded bark (35-60/cubic yard), and decorative stone (50-100/cubic yard).
-All materials must be clean, properly aged (6-12 months for wood chips), and free from disease or construction debris.
+Cohasset residents benefit from robust municipal mulch and yard waste programs coordinated by the Department of Public Works.
+Seasonal mulch distribution typically occurs in spring and fall, with bulk pickup available at designated locations.
+Residents must display a valid permit or sticker for access.
+Finished compost and mulch blends are produced from municipal tree maintenance and storm debris, ensuring sustainable material sourcing.
+Yard waste disposal follows Massachusetts regulations: only biodegradable paper bags are accepted (no plastic per MassDEP), and brush must be bundled in 4-foot lengths weighing less than 50 lbs with biodegradable twine.
+The Transfer Station operates on set hours, requiring permits and, in some cases, fees.
+Municipal mulch is free or low-cost, while regional suppliers offer certified organic hardwood (30-50/cubic yard), shredded bark (35-60/cubic yard), and decorative stone (50-100/cubic yard).
+All materials must be clean, pesticide-free, properly aged (6-12 months for wood chips), and certified disease-free.
+For more information or to coordinate yard waste disposal, contact:

 Cohasset Department of Public Works